 The USDA Food Pyramid and the documents which preceded it have been rewritten many times over the years.
 In the early years, nutritional research was done to support the recommendations.

 Unfortunately, after the late 1800s and the explosive growth of the food manufacturing industry, the USDA’s dietary recommendations changed under increasing pressure from the food manufacturing industry.
 The history of the USDA Food Pyramid shows clearly how it changed from a science-based tool to a marketing tool for agriculture and food processing.

 The USDA’s guidelines set the standard for all Federal nutrition programs, including school lunch programs and they often have an impact on what food products Americans purchase.
 Think of the egg–cholesterol “scare” in the 1980s, and how it drove the consumption of eggs sharply down.

 Hence, the food processing industry takes a very active role in how the dietary guidelines are set, since the recommendations can mean either big profits or big costs to them.

-There are large volumes of research results which disprove the reasoning behind the food pyramid recommendations, yet the USDA Food Pyramid has not changed much since it first came out in 1992.
+There are large volumes of research results that disprove the reasoning behind the food pyramid recommendations, yet the USDA Food Pyramid has not changed much since it first came out in 1992.